MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-online.md

 ## Step 1: Create a result source that defines how to get search results from the SharePoint Server 2013 deployment
 <a name="section1"> </a>

-In this procedure, you create a result source in SharePoint.
+In this procedure, you create a result source in SharePoint for Microsoft 365.
 This result source is a definition that specifies SharePoint Server as a provider to get search results from.
 This definition specifies each of the following:

 - The protocol for getting search results from the SharePoint Server deployment.